Direct to Trøndelag

 The coast and coastal culture

-The coast of Trøndelag, with the islands of Hitra and Frøya to the south and the Fosen peninsula and the coast of Namdal to the north, are famous around the world for fantastic deep-sea fishing.
+The coast of Trøndelag, with the islands of Hitra and Frøya to the south and the Fosen peninsula and the coast of Namdal to the north, is famous around the world for fantastic deep-sea fishing.
 You can also go on an eagle and seal safari or try kayaking, island hopping or diving for scallops.
 There is a flourishing coastal culture in several old fishing villages, for example Sør-Gjæslingan near Rørvik.

 Fly direct to Trondheim from just £49,90* with Norwegian